 If your enemy does mount an attack at some point after you’ve begun booming, you should have enough space in your base to move your Villagers to somewhere safe and you should have enough military buildings and resource income to defend.

-Your Town Centers should be built on resources such as gold, stone or wood — preferably close to two of these if possible — and this offers your Villagers from protection, or a safe haven, in the event of an attack.
+Your first additional Town Center (your second overall) should be built next to a woodline.
+Your second additional Town Center should be next to gold.
+This offers your Villagers from protection, or a safe haven, in the event of an attack.

 If you run out of space when booming, you can always delete walls and expand outside of them as your new buildings essentially become walls of their own.